azalty/sm-ent-hosties-knife-fix/README.md

 ### Bug?
 I never saw any problem!
 Problems will start to be seen when a plugin tries to strip to weapons of the player.\
-Weapons are store in weapon slots, and the knife slots is used for both the knife and the taser.
+Weapons are stored in weapon slots, and the knife slots are used for both the knife and the taser.

 The problem is that ENT_Hosties seems to register a second invisible knife with the same ID (so it is basically the same knife, but referenced twice) in the weapon slot.